 How To Cook Beets For Salad

-This is by far the easiest method.
+Boiling is by far the easiest method.
 Bring a large pot of water to a rapid boil, then lower whole, unpeeled beets into the water.
 Bring it back up to a boil, reduce the temperature to medium, then cook until tender, about 1 hour.

-Freezing: If you want to freeze boiled or roasted beets, simply peel, slice or cut, then allow to cool completely.
+If you want to freeze boiled or roasted beets, simply peel, slice or cut, then allow to cool completely.
 They keep best in a vacuum sealed bag.
-Do not freeze the Greek yogurt dressing or any other toppings, simply freeze the beets.
+Do not freeze the creamy yogurt dressing or any other toppings, simply freeze the beets.
 They’ll keep for 6 months, if not longer.

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 Equipment